 He said until the contracts are signed there are no guarantees, however.

-"A case in point, we've been working with a company, we thought we had a deal done with them, they had a memorandum of understanding to lease property in the southern part of the county," Looman said.
+"A case in point, we've been working with a company.
+We thought we had a deal done with them.
+They had a memorandum of understanding to lease property in the southern part of the county," Looman said.
 "It appeared to be a done deal, but their plans changed and they wanted to see more property, so we had to go back and re-start the search.
-A few other companies we've shown to are interested in particular pieces, they're trying to decide which site will work best for them."
+A few other companies we've shown to are interested in particular pieces.
+They're trying to decide which site will work best for them."

 But Looman said the prospect buzz "just lends credibility to all of the reports, all the things we've read and heard, about what the oil and gas experience could mean to our county and the counties around us."

 "Part of my job is to be optimistic," he said.
-"But what it tells me is that if this plays out the way it appears to be headed, our future in looking pretty bright.
+"But what it tells me is that if this plays out the way it appears to be headed, our future is looking pretty bright.
 Probably the most encouraging thing is the companies we've talked to have basically said the same thing - they want to support the local business community once they're here and they want to hire local workers.
 We're looking at all sorts of opportunities that could be coming this way."